 Traveling Away from Home

-Per Diems in the United States allowances generally cover (i) non-entertainment-related meal, (ii) incidental expenses and (iii) lodging or accommodation costs, known together as “travel expenses” or “travelling away from home expenses” incurred that are associated with business travel.
+Per Diems in the United States allowances generally cover (i) non-entertainment-related meals, (ii) incidental expenses, and (iii) lodging or accommodation costs, known together as “travel expenses” or “traveling away from home expenses” incurred that are associated with business travel.
 “Travel expenses”, in this setting, do not include the actual cost of getting around by car or train or some other method, which are referred to as “transportation expenses.”

 The IRS uses rates published by three federal departments: the General Services Administration (GSA); the Department of State (DoS); and the Department of Defense (DoD).
 The GSA rates, known as CONUS, apply to the continental U.S. Rates for non-continental areas are set by the DoD and include Alaska, American Samoa, Guam, Hawaii, Midway, the Northern Mariana Islands, Puerto Rico, the U.S. Virgin Islands, and Wake Island.